Story at a glance:

 “We recognize the prominence of the site along the park, and that people come here to look at buildings.
 With so many eyes on this project we knew it was an opportunity to demonstrate a new kind of relationship between architecture and open space,” Walker told gb&d.

 The Momentary in Bentonville, Arkansas, was once a cheese factory.
 Before that it served as a hunting group for the indigenous Osage nation.
-Now The Momentary—by Wheeler Kearns Architects—is an adaptive reuse art museum with a relaxed atmosphere not found in many museums.
+Now The Momentary—designed by Wheeler Kearns Architects—is an adaptive reuse art museum with a relaxed atmosphere not found in many museums.

 Nearly 80% of the original structure, built in 1947, was preserved by the time The Momentary was completed in February 2020.
 Additions to the structure focused on creating accessible space, adding insulation to the roof, and updating to more energy-efficient heating and cooling.